 Let's begin by taking a look at the types of paid advertising methods you should be tracking.

 As with any other marketing initiative, launching a PPC campaign is not an end in itself.
-You need to devote time to track it’s performance.
-Let’s dive in to how to measure and analyze its effectiveness to ensure that you’re maximizing your return on investment (ROI).
+You need to devote time to track its performance.
+Let's dive into how to measure and analyze its effectiveness to maximize your return on investment (ROI).

 We'll be using Google's PPC advertising program for the examples given here, but the metrics are universal.

 The Click-Through Rate (CTR) is one of the most closely monitored metrics by PPC experts.
 It's a measure of how many people see your ad and then click on it.
 You can calculate your CTR by dividing the number of individuals who click on your ad by the number of people who view it (clicks divided by impressions).

 A higher CTR means that your target audience has found your ads helpful.
 This relevancy can help your Quality Score increase.
 Ads with higher quality scores have a much lower Cost Per Conversion.

 If you're experiencing low click-through rates, it may be a sign that you should look at your keyword selection, your ad copy, and the landing page you're sending visitors to.